multiversx/mx-exchange-docs/docs/governance/on-chain-proposal-process.md

 A vote passes if and only if, at the end of the voting period, the following 3 criteria are met:

 - **Majority**: At least 50% of the participating governance power has voted "Yes" for the proposal,
-- **Quorum**: At least 40% of the total governance power has participated in the proposal.
+- **Quorum**: At least 40% of the total energy has participated in the proposal.
 - **No Veto**: Less than 33.40% of participating voting power has voted "NoWithVeto" for the proposal.

 At the end of the voting period, the XMEX deposit of the proposer is fully refunded, except if the proposal was vetoed, in which case a certain percentage of the deposit is burnt and the rest is refunded.